tobiasschiebel/ngx-intersection-observer/projects/intersection-observer/README.md

 # ngx-intersection-observer

- Observe visiblity of elements and get notified when they enter/leave the window viewport.
+ Observe visiblity of elements and get notified when they visit/leave the window viewport.

  ## Features
  - Observe elements via IntersectionObserver API or fallback to scroll listener to detect if the element enters/leaves the viewport.
- - Apply classes when the element enters the viewport.
+ - Apply or remove classes based on element visiblity
- - Specify which classes should be keept when entering/leaving the viewport.
  - Specify threshold, how many precentage of the element need to be visible to trigger intersection.
  - Specify intersection method (IntersectionObserver API or scroll listener)
  - Event binding for intersecting elements.

  ## Dependencies